Supervisory Mathematical Statistician, Biostatistics Branch Chief — Division of Bioinformatics and Biostatistics

 Dong Wang, Ph.D.

-Dr. Dong Wang received his Ph.D. in genetics in 2003 and his Ph.D. in statistics in 2006 from Iowa State University.
-He was a faculty member in the Department of Statistics, University of Nebraska-Lincoln, from 2006 to 2014 with the rank of assistant professor and later, associate professor.
-He worked for three years as the leader of Statistics and Mathematics Group at Dow AgroSciences between 2014 and 2016.
-He joined NCTR in December 2016 as a senior staff fellow in the Biostatistics Branch of the Division of Bioinformatics and Biostatistics.
+Dr. Dong Wang received a Ph.D. in genetics in 2003 and a Ph.D. in statistics in 2006 from Iowa State University.
+He was a faculty member in the Department of Statistics, University of Nebraska-Lincoln, with the rank of assistant professor and later, associate professor.
+He worked for three years as the leader of the Statistics and Mathematics Group at Dow AgroSciences.
+He joined NCTR in 2016 as a senior staff fellow in the Biostatistics Branch of the Division of Bioinformatics and Biostatistics.
 In 2019, Dr. Wang became the branch chief of the Biostatistics Branch.